 Bocca della Verita (below) probably provided the films most memorable scene where Joe pulled his hand out of the ‘mouth of truth’ with his hand up his sleeve astonishing Ann.
 Having seen the huge line for this photo opportunity the previous day it was a relief to be almost first in the queue when I returned on my second day.

-Piazza Venezia provided the location for the dangerous Vespa riding scene above.
+Piazza Venezia provided the location for the dangerous Vespa riding scene below.

 Roman Forum (below) was where they met when she was sleeping on a stone and this was one of my favourite parts of Rome as I really enjoyed looking around the ruins here and in the neighbouring Palatine.

-The Collosseum (above) is visited by almost everyone including myself and of course Joe and Ann in ‘Roman Holiday’.
+The Collosseum (below) is visited by almost everyone including myself and of course Joe and Ann in ‘Roman Holiday’.
 Another fascinating place to visit and the symbol of Rome for good reason.

 Instead I went to the nearby Piazza Navona (below) where just round the corner I had a breakfast beer but for good reason as I saw Duff beer on sale which is a famous beer drunk by Homer in ‘The Simpsons‘.
 The piazza was fairly quiet when I arrived but when I returned after a 10 minute detour it was packed with tourists.

-Piazza Barberini was the square where Ann broke out from her palace….I think!
+Piazza Barberini was the square (below) where Ann broke out from her palace….I think!